wamonite/relapse/README.markdown

 This software may be redistributed under the terms of the MIT License.
 See the file LICENSE for details.

+Bootstrap is licensed under the terms of the [Apache License v2.0](https://www.apache.org/licenses/LICENSE-2.0).

+jQuery is license under the terms of the [MIT License](https://github.com/jquery/jquery/blob/master/MIT-LICENSE.txt).

 ## Contact

           @wamonite     - twitter